mathiasertl/django-ca/docs/source/settings.rst

    Default: ``'django.core.files.storage.FileSystemStorage'``

-   Default storage backend for files created by django-ca. The default is the same as *the default* for ``DEFAULT_FILE_STORAGE``, so django-ca will still use local filesystem storage even if you configure a different storage backend in ``DEFAULT_FILE_STORAGE``.
+   Default storage backend for files created by django-ca. The default is the same as *the default* for ``DEFAULT_FILE_STORAGE``, so django-ca will still use local file system storage even if you configure a different storage backend in ``DEFAULT_FILE_STORAGE``.
 The default uses :ref:`CA_FILE_STORAGE_KWARGS
    <settings-ca-file-storage-kwargs>` to store files in a different location, since the default
-   (``MEDIA_ROOT``) is commonly used to upload user-generated files that are exposed to the web by the webserver.
+   (``MEDIA_ROOT``) is commonly used to upload user-generated files that are exposed to the web by the web server.

 .. _settings-ca-file-storage-kwargs: